d-nishi/solutions/eks-rbac.md

 const prod = createNewNamespace("prod");
 ```

 ## Step 3: Understand Kubernetes RBAC.
-Declare the Kubernetes objects to the EKS cluster.
+Declare the Kubernetes objects on the EKS cluster.

 The Kubernetes RBAC API declares four top-level types that can be defined as YAMLs syntaxes: **a) Role** - represents a set of additive rules within a namespace; **b) RoleBinding** - grants namespace-wide access to k8s subjects and resources; **c) ClusterRole** - represents a set of additive rules within the cluster; **d) ClusterRoleBinding** - grants cluster-wide access to k8s subjects and resources.